-The representation of time intervals with two properties from and to has the draw-back of requiring ad hoc inference procedures, as explained above.
-A cleaner approach consists in extending OWL2 EL engines to support a specific datatype for intervals, with the usual correctness and completeness guarantees.
-Theoretical results say that if a datatype (called concrete domain in the description logic jargon) enjoys a so-called p-admissibility property then reasoning remains tractable [6].
-The integer domain with both min and max constraints that we exploited in the above datatype restrictions does not match the p-admissible domains illustrated in [6] (in particular, the concrete domain Q supports only >, not <).
-Still, we conjecture that a concrete domain of intervals can be formalised in a p-admissible way, and that the engines for OWL2 EL can be extended to support this domain efficiently.
-This will be the subject of further research.
+Theoretical results say that if a datatype (called concrete domain in the description logic jargon) enjoys a so-called p-admissibility property then reasoning in OWL2 EL remains tractable [18].
+The integer domain with both min and max constraints that we exploited in the above datatype restrictions does not match the p-admissible domains illustrated in [18] (in particular, the concrete domain Q supports only >, not <).
+Indeed, it has been proved that non p-admissible domains as well as functional roles make reasoning intractable.
+Also the interplay between intervals and policy sets makes reasoning intrinsically expensive (NP-hard).
+So we have to develop ad-hoc solutions for scalable reasoning about policies; the first results have recently been published.

 Note that in principle usage policies could be encoded with a rule language (e.g. some dialect of Datalog).
-The expressiveness of rule languages is not comparable with the expressiveness of description logics (on which OWL2 is based) and there exist conditions that can be expressed only with rule languages [25].
+The expressiveness of rule languages is not comparable with the expressiveness of description logics (on which OWL2 is based) and there exist conditions that can be expressed only with rule languages [56].
 The reason for focusing on description logics, at this stage, is that (i) the syntax of the usage policy has a structure similar to description logics' syntax, and (ii) some of the reasoning tasks on policies (that will be discussed below) in general are unfeasible for rule-based policy languages.

-5.1.3 Semantics of the usage policy language
+6.1.3 Semantics of the usage policy language

-The encoding of usage policies into OWL2 provides a formal semantics to the policy language via the direct (model theoretic) semantics of OWL2, which is based on the correspondence between the logical operators of OWL2 and the constructs of the description logic \mathcal{SROIQ} .
+The encoding of usage policies into OWL2 provides a formal semantics to the policy language via the direct (model theoretic) semantics of OWL2, which is based on the correspondence between the logical operators of OWL2 and the constructs of the description logic SROIQ.
 The direct semantics, roughly speaking, associates each usage policy with the set of tuples that characterise the events permitted by the policy.
 A more detailed description requires a precise description of policy encoding, so the details will be provided in the forthcoming deliverable devoted to the policy language specification.

-⟨ data, operation, purpose, [storage location, current time], [current recipients] ⟩
+$\langle data, operation, purpose, [storage location, current time], [current recipients] \rangle$

-5.1.4 Relationships with existing vocabularies and policy languages
+6.1.4 Relationships with existing vocabularies and policy languages

-P3P [23].
+P3P [53].
 Each of the MCM's elements has a direct counterpart in P3P.
 Moreover, as we have already mentioned, P3P provides vocabularies for data categories, purposes and recipients, that may constitute a starting point for developing the ontologies for SPE-CIAL's usage policy language.
 These vocabularies have to be extended and structured into more articulated taxonomies for SPECIAL's needs.
 In particular, P3P does not cover data categories for mobility nor data processing outputs and their anonymity.

-ODRL [31].
+ODRL [77].
 Data categories can be modelled as ODRL's assets, that may be described with URIs pointing to RDF graphs formulated in terms of a suitable data ontology, that is currently beyond the scope of ODRL.
 The closest match for MCM's Processing element is ODRL's Permission element, that may contain actions that partially address the needs of usage policies (e.g. sell, lend, give, lease that cover asset/data transfers, move, duplicate, delete, backup that have to do with storage handling, and the limited list of elaborations modify, excerpt, annotate, aggregate).
 In its Constraint element ODRL supports the description of actors (by indicating individual and groups) that may play the role of MCM's Recipients.
 Constraints can also encode temporal intervals, storage locations, and purposes.
 The details of the specification of actors, locations, and purposes are beyond the scope of ODRL ODRL provides an element to express obligations.